2 Peter 1:5-7: Spiritual Maturity Explained in Three Verses

 When Jesus returns and establishes His Millennial reign, “the earth shall be full of the knowledge of the LORD” (Isaiah 11:9).

 The knowledge of God can only be built by studying God’s Word.
 We offer a free 11-lesson course that’s designed to help you develop stronger Bible study skills.
-If this interests you, please enroll in our Life, Hope & Truth Bible Study Course.
+If this interests you, consider enrolling in our Life, Hope & Truth Bible Study Course.

 Spiritual maturity trait #4: Self-control